vinodbukya6/Self-Correction-Human-Parsing-CPU/README.md

 ## Self Correction Human Parsiong on CPU

 CPU based Human Parser of https://github.com/GoGoDuck912/Self-Correction-Human-Parsing.
-Thank you so much your work.
+Thank you so much for our work.

 Human Parser Method used in some other Use Case, so added only Human Parsing related source files.